tadikondaharshitha14-ops/2601050097_MTech_CTP_Practical1/CO1/AttendanceSystem/README.md

 **4. Algorithm**

-Start.
+1.Start.

-Create an empty list to store student details.
+2.Create an empty list to store student details.

-Read the number of students.
+3.Read the number of students.

-For each student:
+4.For each student:

 Read the student's name.

 Read the number of classes attended.

 Read the total number of classes conducted.

 Calculate the attendance percentage using: Attendance Percentage = (Classes Attended / Total Classes Conducted) × 100 Store the student details and calculated percentage in the list.

 Display the attendance percentage and status of each student.

 Find the student with the highest attendance by comparing the attendance percentages.